APPENDICES

 ~

-Brothers Mathurin and André, sons of Mathurin Renaud and Jeanne Raval of Mattes, bishopric of Sainte, France, moved to Île St.-Jean, today's Prince Edward Island, in the 1720s.
-Mathurin, born in c1678, married Marie-Anne, daughter of master tailor Jean Favreau of St.-Sauveur, La Rochelle, France, at Port-Lajoie, Île St.-Jean, in June 1722.
-Mathurin died at St.-Pierre-du-Nord, Île St.-Jean, in October 1743, in his mid-60s.
+Brothers Mathurin and André, sons of Mathurin Renaud and Jeanne Raval of Mattes, bishopric of Sainte, France, moved to Île St.-Jean in the 1720s.
+Mathurin, born in c1678, married Marie-Anne, daughter of master tailor Jean Favreau and Marie LeGrand of St.-Sauveur, La Rochelle, France, at Port-La-Joye, Île St.-Jean, in June 1722.
+Mathurin died on the island in October 1743, in his mid-60s.
 He and Marie-Anne evidently had no children.

-Brother André, born in c1692, reached the island in 1726 and married Marie-Jeanne, daughter of Mathieu Roger of La Rochelle, France, at St.-Pierre-du-Nord in October 1740; Acadian genealogist Bona Arsenault insists that this was his second marriage.
-They had five children, including two sons named Mathurin and André.
+Brother André, born in c1692, reached the island in c1726 and married Marie-Jeanne, daughter of Mathieu Roger and Simone Servant of La Rochelle, France, at St.-Pierre-du-Nord in October 1740; Acadian genealogist Bona Arsenault insists that this was André's second marriage.
+He and Marie-Jeanne had five children, including Suzanne Marie, born in October 1741; Mathurin le jeune in October 1742; André, fils in October 1744; and Marie in June 1751.

 No member of this family settled in Louisiana.